Q. How did you get involved with Halftime?

 A. Because it’s human and therefore it’s powerful.
 I learned the hard way with a goose egg on my head to show for it.
 After being told one night by my financial team that we were likely to go bankrupt, I left the room because I felt light-headed.
 Minutes later, I fainted and hit my head on the corner of a desk in an empty office.
 I was completely knocked out for 10 minutes and there was a pool of blood on the floor.
 After I returned to my colleagues with a knot the size of an egg on my head, I realized the only answer was to tell the truth and be vulnerable.
 I feared bankruptcy and didn’t have the answers.
 Leaders are supposed to have the answers and I didn’t.
 But a funny thing happened that evening.
 People felt empowerment like never before.
 By sharing that I didn’t have all the answers, I leveled the playing field so everyone felt empowered to contribute.
 They told me they would do whatever it took to keep us solvent.
 And you know what?
 They did.
 I didn’t, they did.
 Do I think leaders need to always show vulnerability?
 No. But I think they should be willing to do so in appropriate times.
 It’s one of the strongest expressions of honesty because it’s not easy.
 And used in the right way, it can create an amazing amount of trust among those you lead.

-Q. What does it take to lead in the three dynamic climates you describe in your book (link to book)?
+Q. What does it take to lead in the three dynamic climates you describe in your book?
 The climates of access, diversity and acceleration?

 A. We live in a world with greater access to information; more diversity in people, geography and choice; and accelerating progress.
 And these climates create tremendous opportunities for enhancing productivity, widening our spectrum for growth and creating faster progress as a society.
 But they create challenges for leaders because we live in glass houses where the world can see our every move.
 In the midst of these challenges, the world craves leaders who demonstrate a high degree of empathy, transparency and authenticity, looking outward to others and not inward at themselves.
 Great leaders can hold diverse groups accountable and yet be sensitive to their changing needs, can demonstrate quick thinking and decisive action with informative openness and demand excellence but bring a sense of balance and purpose.
 That’s transfluence.
 It’s leadership that is effective and can have a transformative influence on the lives of others.